 Buildings of the old Southern Pacific Sacramento Shops.

-A Capitol Train waiting to depart for the Bay Area.
-I waited for the train bringing in the cars for the NASCAR Special Train tomorrow to get the consist of it.
-I went back to my hotel room, put the pictures from today and wrote the story so far.
-I went to Perko's next story to the hotel for dinner.
+A Capitol Corridor train waiting to depart for the Bay Area.
+I waited for the train bringing in the cars for the NASCAR Special Train tomorrow so I could get its consist then returned to my hotel room, put the pictures in from today and wrote the story so far before going to Perko's next door for dinner.
 I relaxed the rest of the evening away.6/23/2013

-I got early to be at Perko's when they opened.
-I then collected my gear for the trip and walked back over to the station.NASCAR Special 2013 Amtrak 987 West 6/23/2013
+I arose early to be at Perko's when they opened then collected my gear for the trip and walked back over to the station.NASCAR Special 2013 Amtrak 987 West 6/23/2013

-I made the walk and then got into the line to have my bag searched.
+I made the walk and then joined the line to have my bag searched.